NORTHERN CALIFORNIA REGIONAL MANAGER

 - Ability to work flexible hours (including some weekends and evenings), as needed, within the full-time weekly schedule

 - Ability to work effectively from a home office

 - Ability to work in a remote team setting

 SALARY & BENEFITS:

 This is a full-time position.
-Candidates will reside in, or be willing to relocate to Central California between San Luis Obispo and San Francisco.
-The Central and Northern California Regional Manager will be paid a competitive salary commensurate with candidate’s experience level and geographic cost of living, starting at $60K.
+Candidates will reside in, or be willing to relocate to the Northern California region.
+The Northern California Regional Manager will be paid a competitive salary commensurate with candidate’s experience level and geographic cost of living, starting at $60K.